News and Events in Region 2

 by Eric Lewis

-I hope that you take the opportunity to attend the CA Science Education Conference in San Jose this year.
-And, please let me know if there are things that you’d like to add to our Region’s offerings.
-Don’t forget to encourage your colleagues to join CSTA.
+Please let me know if there are things that you’d like to add to our region’s offerings!
+Also, encourage your colleagues to join CSTA.
 I’m hoping that we’ll have the opportunity to grow our organization and expand to meet your needs and your colleague’s needs.
 To that end, please feel free to email me directly so that I can represent your questions and concerns with the CSTA board as a whole.

 Eric Lewis, firstname.lastname@example.org